Black Honey (band)

-Black Honey is a British four-piece indie rock band formed in Brighton, England in 2014.
+Black Honey are a British four-piece indie rock band formed in Brighton, England in 2014.
 The band is composed of lead singer and guitarist Izzy Baxter Phillips, guitarist Chris Ostler, bassist Tommy Taylor, and drummer Alex Woodward, who joined the group after the departure of Tom Dewhurst.

 The band released an eponymous self-titled debut EP in late 2014 followed by a self-titled debut album in 2018.
 The album reached number 33 on the UK Albums Chart.
 Black Honey released their second album, Written & Directed, in March 2021.
 The album reached number 7 on the UK Albums Chart.

 History

 Pre-Black Honey

-The band started when Izzy met Chris at university and started to write music together.
+Black Honey formed in 2014, at BIMM Music Institute Brighton.
+Izzy and Chris had known each other for a decade prior to this when living in a squat in Dalston.
+Prior to starting a band together, Chris and Izzy studied music together at university.

 Originally called 'Whats Your Vice?' from 2009 until 2011, the band went through several lineup changes, originally Izzy B. Phillips on vocals and guitar, Chris Ostler on guitar, Tom Chilton on Bass and Cookie on Drums.
 The band went through a string of bass players and eventually current band member Tommy Taylor joined 'Whats Your Vice?' on drums.
-They released a song called 'Vampire'.
+They released a song called "Vampire".

 By 2012 they had changed their name to 'Kill Moon', with Izzy, Chris, Tommy (now on bass) and Tom Dew on drums.
-The band released a series of singles, as well as an E.P. titled 'Jupiter'.
+The band released a series of singles, as well as an EP titled Jupiter.

-Some of the songs released and/or performed live included: